sjspielman/dragon/README.md

 Currently hosted at [https://sjspielman.shinyapps.io/dragon/](https://sjspielman.shinyapps.io/dragon/).

-Shiny App to visualize mineral-element networks.
-Docs forthcoming. **Application is in development and is not guaranteed to work at any given time.**
+Shiny App to visualize mineral-element networks over time.
+Documentation is forthcoming. **Application is in development and is not guaranteed to work at any given time.**

 Written and maintained by Stephanie J. Spielman, PhD.
-Please file issues for feature requests or bugs.
+Please file issues for feature requests or bugs found.